 - Flower in Her Hair: The hair ties securing her pigtails are decorated with flowers.

-- Forced into Evil: Kyoka has killed 35 people since being taken in by the Port Mafia.
-She really doesn't want to kill people, but can't control her powers and has nowhere to run.
+- Forced into Evil: Kyouka has killed 35 people since being taken in by the Port Mafia.
+She really doesn't want to kill people, but couldn't control her powers before Fukuzawa fixed it and had nowhere to run.